 Disputes between two or more countries over seas and the corresponding natural resources are always complicated.
 Nonetheless, international agreements such as the United Nations Convention on the Law of the Sea or UNCLOS have provided a framework for settling these disputes.

 However, even the interpretation of UNCLOS can lead to further complications and confusions.
 Take note of the concept of “sovereign rights” as an example, especially when compared with the concept of “sovereignty” and associated further with other concepts such as internal and territorial waters, contiguous zone, and exclusive economic zone, among others.

 What is the difference between sovereignty and sovereign rights?

 To understand the difference between sovereignty and sovereign rights, it is first important to define “sovereignty” as a concept.
-One generic and well-cited definition is that sovereignty is a full right and power of a governing body, such as a state, over itself, without any interference and restriction from outside bodies or sources.
+One generic and well-cited definition is that sovereignty is a full right and power of a governing body or political actor, such as a state, over itself, without any interference and restriction from outside bodies or sources.